 One Identity Manager uses various methods to delete contacts.
-For more information, see Deleting and restoring Active Directory user accounts on page 134.
+For more information, see Procedure for deleting Active Directory user account in One Identity Manager on page 163.

-NOTE: As long as an account definition for an employee is valid, the employee retains the contact that was created by it.
+- Contacts with the Protected from accidental deletion option set, cannot be deleted. - As long as an account definition for an employee is valid, the employee retains the contact that was created by it.
 If the account definition assignment is removed, the contact created through this account definition, is deleted.